 Mathematics materials help the children learn and understand mathematical concepts by manipulating concrete materials.
 This work gives the child a solid understanding of basic mathematical principles, prepares them for abstract reasoning and helps to develop problem-solving capabilities.

-At the Elementary level, children build on the foundation established in the Primary.
+Our Elementary level is for children between the ages of 6 and 10 and builds on the foundation established in the Primary.
 The P.T.
 Montessori School Elementary program fully satisfies the requirements set out by the Ministry of Education, while maintaining an authentic 3-year Montessori curriculum.

 Montessori Elementary presents the child with the whole universe, first in order to provide a framework for all further studies.
 It is from this point that the child jumps into other areas of learning, Although the class is divided into areas of study-math, language, music, botany, zoology, geography, history and geometry-all subjects are presented in an inter-related way.
 Exploration of each area is encouraged through trips outside the classroom to community resources such as libraries, museums, planetaria, botanical gardens, factories, etc… This approach to education fosters feelings of connection to humanity and encourages the child’s natural desire to become a contributing member of society.